-If you're looking to buy a cheap fitness tracker that doesn't compromise on features, you're in luck.
+If you're looking to pick up a cheap fitness tracker that doesn't compromise on features, you've come to the right place.

 There has been an influx of next-generation products from the likes of Fitbit and Misfit that seriously lower the cost of getting the latest wearable tech.
-Decent, basic, fitness tracking needn't break the bank.
+Decent, basic, fitness tracking won't leave a hole in your wallet.

 These devices are our choices for the best affordable trackers currently on the market, for (about) $70 or less.